0x333333/Symfony-API-Article/README.md

 -------------

-A php api for collecting articles from internet, including a simple spider.
+An api for collecting articles from internet, including a simple spider.

-More detail informations are coming soon.
+More detailed informations are coming soon.